shams72/TravelAgency1/README.md

 ## *Disclaimer

-<span style="color: red;">This software has not been maintained for some time, and some bugs may remain unaddressed due to the addition of new features.</span>
+<span style="color: red;">This software has not been maintained for some time, and some bugs may remain unaddressed which might have caused due to the addition of new features previoulsy.</span>